marthatodi/webSocketOpenAI/README.md

 # webSocketOpenAI
-An online game that uses web socket to communicate with chat GPT in real time
+An online game that uses web socket to communicate with chat GPT in real time !
+Using Angular and Node